liferay-design/liferay.design/src/markdown/articles/2019/euroia-19-part2.md

 - Why are they excluded? (gender, race, social class, age, disability, sexual orientation ethnicity...)
 - What should I change?
 - What can I change NOW?
+Including everyone in our designs is basic to have accesible and inclusive technology.

 ### A taxonomy of the orcanization – game design for information architecture